Chris Pointer

-Chris Pointer (born February 2, 1976) is a former defensive back in the Arena Football League.
+Chris Pointer (born February 2, 1976) is a former defensive back in the Arena Football League (AFL).
 He played for the Norfolk Nighthawks, Toronto Phantoms, New Jersey Gladiators, the New Orleans VooDoo, the Kansas City Brigade, Nashville Kats and Columbus Destroyers.

 Early life

 Pointer attended Louisville Male High School, where he was a member of the football and track and field teams.

-College years
+College career

 Pointer attended Kentucky State University and was a three-year starter at cornerback.